 A full ORSA cycle is performed at least annually and reported to the Risk Committee of the Board.
-The

-ORSA process is a circular process that relies on key elements of the business:
+The ORSA process is a circular process that relies on key elements of the business:

-- The Board outputs Strategy / Capital Management Plan / The Board Risk Appetite. - Business Planning providing the basis for the base case projections. - The Solvency II Pillar I Standard Formula projections over the business planning horizon & base assumptions used. - The Risk Committee who review, challenge & approve the test scenarios, and ORSA process and output. - The Actuarial Function who quantify technical provisions and provide other input into the Pillar I model. - The Risk Function and Management who quantify the Pillar I capital requirements, assess the outputs and prepare the reports. - The Risk Committee & Board who provide an assessment of the output and resultant capital, strategy & risk appetite review. - ORSA Reporting to the National Supervisors.
+- The Board outputs Strategy / Capital Management Plan / The Board Risk Appetite. - Business Planning providing the basis for the base case projections. - The Solvency II Pillar I Standard Formula projections over the business planning horizon & base assumptions used. - The Risk Committee who review, challenge & approve the test scenarios, and ORSA process and output. - The Actuarial Function who quantify technical provisions and provide other input into the Pillar I model. - The Risk Function and Management who assess the outputs and prepare the reports. - The Risk Committee & Board's assessment of the output and resultant capital, strategy & risk appetite review. - ORSA Reporting to the National Supervisors.